alban-read/M1-MICRO-FORTH/M1MicroForth.md

 These are global variables named §c .. §z

+The prefix symbol is found under escape and is not shifted, at least on UK keyboards.

-These are volatile because they are stored in the floating point 64bit registers D8 ..
+These are *volatile* because they are stored in the floating point 64bit registers D8 ..
 D31.

 D0-D7 are freely trashed by C functions and also used by FORTH words so they are not available for general use.

-The FORTH words do not use D8 ..
-D31, so these registers were floating around unused.
+The 24 remaining registers were floating around unused.

 Set a volatile variable with the name followed by store (!)